Egg donation in Canada

 In Canada, egg donation is done on an altruistic basis.
 The Assisted Human Reproduction Act prohibits paying for, offering to pay for, or even advertising to purchase ova from a donor or a person acting on behalf of a donor.
 It is, however, legal to reimburse egg donors for specific expenses that are set out in the Reimbursement Related to Assisted Human Reproduction Regulations (SOR/2019-193).
 These regulations came into force on June 9, 2020.

-Why do I need an egg donor agreement?
+Why do I need an egg donation agreement?

-A donor agreement allows you to be sure that the expectations around the conception, pregnancy and upbringing of the child are agreed upon by all parties and clearly articulated.
-This can, for instance, include disclosure of medical history, medical testing, ongoing disclosure obligations, confidentiality and social media, relationship and contact with the child, and ownership and future use of any leftover frozen ova.
+An egg donation agreement allows you to be sure that the expectations around the conception, pregnancy and upbringing of the child are agreed upon by all parties and clearly articulated.
+This can, for instance, include disclosure of medical history, medical testing, ongoing disclosure obligations, confidentiality and social media, reimbursement of expenses, relationship with the child, and ownership and future use of any remaining frozen ova and embryos.

 The agreement contains strong language that the egg donor is not a parent of the child, that she will have no guardianship or decision-making authority, and no rights to seek parenting time with the child (although there can be flexibility in this regard, if the parties desire).
 The agreement also protects the egg donor from having any obligations to financially support the child by preventing the intended parents from seeking financial contributions including child support.
 The agreement will also make it clear that the donation is done on an altruistic basis.